Laserwolve/DaggerQuest/README.md

 >
 >[*Amateur Game Development General*](https://boards.4channel.org/vg/catalog#s=agdg)

 >“Like if C.S.
 Lewis made *The Chronicles of Narnia* sexy and violent.
-A old school ARPG with a focus on replayability.”
+An old school ARPG with a focus on replayability.”
 >
 >[*Something Awful Forums*](https://forums.somethingawful.com/)